biancamika/digital-garden-template/_notes/5. Creation/Level Up.md

 			4. Latency issues
 		2. Misc. challenges (i.e. social, economic)
 			1. Personal privacy
+				1. Do we really want to make everything we learn visible on the blockchain?
 			2. Marketplace competition
 			3. Misinformation
 	5. What does living this future looks like? (speculative)
+		1. Told through the perspective of a  teacher onboarding students into this metaverse
+			1. Vibes: The Magic School Bus?
+Hhahahaha
+			2. This teacher doesn't have a traditional background; even if they weren't professionally licensed as a teacher, their IRL experience + skills made them qualified
+		2. They get started with creating their identity.
+Thanks to wallets, they have their own profile and inventory
+			1. This is a dynamic resume: everything you learn is shown on-chain
+			2. This is a passport to web3 applications; whether it's through consumption, curation, publication, or investing, it'll show your online travels
+		3. How to build identity: students are able to explore by completing quests/bounties that interest them, and getting rewarded
+		4. The teacher transports them to an introductory quest (that they designed themselves), an immersive environment where they do a Giant [Tower Building Challenge](https://www.wickedproblemsolver.com/blog-2/blog-post-title-two-tk47y), where they have to build the tallest freestanding structure
+		5. This experience introduces them to collaboration, and how the metaverse is driven by community-driven culture
+			1. DAOs acting like guilds, onboarding new students and helping them level up in this game
+			2. Free/open-source syllabi
+				1. Anyone can contribute materials and get rewarded
+				2. Everyone's always remixing...building on each other's works
+					1. Info overload + quality control is a problem...curators are elevated, can also become teachers
+		6. All students get a POAP (Proof of Attendance Protocol) for completing onboarding!
+		7. Ends on a hopeful note?
+Maybe the teacher saying how they're excited to see their students' journeys of lifelong learning? ahhaha

 ## Writing
 > "You'll find the future wherever people are having the most fun." — Steven Johnson, *Wonderland: How Play Made the Modern World*